Typhoon Melor (2009): Japan

 The Japan Meteorological Agency forecast that Typhoon Melor would make landfall near Tokyo on October 8 (Thursday).
 Weather forecasters issued warnings about strong winds and high waves on the sea.
 Melor moved with wind speeds of 252 kilometers per hour (156 mph) and bore down on the island of Minami Daito.
-Typhoon Melor, which was located at 512 km from the southeast of Naha in Okinawa on October 6 at 12 p.m.
+Typhoon Melor, which was located at 512 km (318 mi) from the southeast of Naha in Okinawa on October 6 at 12 p.m.
 Japan time, was predicted to be on a path for Tokyo.
-The Japan Meteorological Agency forecast that the typhoon would have a speed of 180 km/h near its center.
+The Japan Meteorological Agency forecast that the typhoon would have a speed of 180 kilometers per hour (112 mph) near its center.
 An official at the agency warned residents that the typhoon could bring very strong winds and high sea waves.

-Impact
+Impact and aftermath

 Mariana Islands

 Although a very powerful typhoon during its passage of the Mariana Islands, Melor produced little damage in the region.
 The main effects were minor flooded from heavy rainfall in Saipan.
 High winds also downed a few power lines and trees; however, no structural damage was reported.
 Roughly 2.5 in of rain fell on the island during the passage of Melor, including 2 in during a six-hour span.
 At the height of the storm, roughly 500 residences were without power on Tinian and Saipan; this was quickly reduced to 90 residences within several hours.